The ALA and Chapters Partnership works because ALA and the Chapters help each other help each other!

 - Programming, necessary for well-informed librarians, is readily accessible through the ALA and its chapters and is enhanced by cooperation between ALA and chapters.

-- ALA, with its chapters, constitutes an invaluable pr effort for libraries, keeping before the american public the essential role of libraries in providing the access to information resources that is so critical a foundation to our society.
+- ALA, with its chapters, constitutes an invaluable pr effort for libraries, keeping before the American public the essential role of libraries in providing the access to information resources that are so critical a foundation to our society.

 - Chapters, with ALA, can readily enter into joint ventures through carefully planned and mutually beneficial agreements.

 Additional questions or comments?
-Please feel free to contact Don Wood, Chapter Relations Office.
+Please feel free to contact Mariel Colbert, Chapter Relations Office.